The Best Audition Songs for 1776 – by Character

 Do you have an upcoming audition for 1776?
 Well unless you have specifically been asked to sing a song from the show that you’re auditioning for, it’s generally best not to.
 That said, you should still show off similar vocals and personality.
 So here’s our list of audition songs for 1776, broken down by character.

-Since 1776 is a post-golden age musical, most the following songs are from the 1950s-1970s as well.
-In addition, there are lots of classic musical theatre and light country vibes below in order to match the style of the show.
+Since 1776 is a 1960s musical, the following songs are from the 1950s – 1970s.
+There are also lots of classic musical theatre and country selections below to match the musical’s style.

 Please note: This post contains affiliate links.
 This means that if you choose to make a purchase through one of the following links, we may earn a small commission on the sale at no additional cost to you.
 See our disclosure for more info.